-If a student is experiencing a mild health concern that prevents them from participating in the class they should notify the instructor as soon as possible.
-Once they are feeling better they should follow up with the instructor to catch up with the coursework.
-If a student is experiencing a more serious health concern or illness that prevents them from participating in the class over a period of several days or more, a parent or legal guardian should contact the Associate Director, CE Student Experience at risdce@risd.edu or call 401 454-6200.
+If you experience a mild health concern that prevents you from participating in a class, notify your instructor as soon as possible.
+Once you are feeling better, follow up with the instructor to catch up with your coursework.
+If you experience a more serious health concern or illness that prevents them from participating for several days or more, a parent or legal guardian should contact the Associate Director, CE Student & Operational Success at risdce@risd.edu or call 401 454-6200.
 Inquiries are responded to during normal business hours.